Page 2

 Exhaust Stack

-Quite a bit of work in building fully stainless steel exhaust stack and sourcing value for money parts.
+Quite a bit of work in building fully stainless steel exhaust stack and sourcing parts.

 Dec 2018.
-Decided that I needed to exhaust thesmoke up and away, so I changed the arrangement from a low level outlet pointing downwards, to a smoke stack.
+Decided that I needed to exhaust the smoke up and away, so I changed the arrangement from a low level outlet pointing downwards, to a smoke stack.
 I went for 4" polished stainless steel (4" is an odd size and difficult to find).
-The heat shield to suit 4" pipe is almost impossible to find (as exhaust stack pipe normally starts at 5").
-I made my own by slicing up a wood heater flue heat shield from Bunnings.
-Tacked the exhaust stack into place, in order to make up the supporting frame at rear of cab.
-A frame from the chassis (NOT from the tray and NOT from the cab) is required to support the weight.

 Fuel Pump Settings